SOS: Save Our South Bank

 • To secure the preservation, protection, development and improvement of feature or areas of historic or public interest in the area of benefit.

-The Twentieth Century Society states in its advice to decision makers at Lambeth Council: “considers the currently proposed new building to be an over-development of a site within a sensitive historic environment.
+The Twentieth Century Society view: “considers the currently proposed new building to be an over-development of a site within a sensitive historic environment.
 Compared to the existing building, the massing of the proposed new building will be further forward on the riverfront side.
 The new development will impact close views of the listed buildings from the Queen’s Walk and it will also impede wide views, particularly views of the National Theatre from Blackfriars Bridge to the east…The Society’s Casework Committee believes the proposed new building in its current form would harm the setting of the listed buildings on the site and harm the special character and appearance of the riverfront site, which is both a designated conservation area and positive contributor to a strategic view in London.
 We therefore urge the local authority to refuse planning permission and encourage the applicant to revise the design to substantially reduce the building’s front massing.”

 Who are the developers and architect?